Western Galleries

 Brown 1912.

-Dorothy C Walter is a documented Vermont author of plays, poetry, & stories.
-Worked as an English teacher for new emigrants, and helped others get published.
-She was a researcher for the Vermont Commission on Country Life, and an associate of Vermont literary figures John Walter Coates and Nellie Richardson.
+Dorothy C Walter, a documented Vermont author of plays, poetry, & stories, was an English teacher for new emigrants, and helped others get published.
+She served as a researcher for the Vermont Commission on Country Life, and was an associate of Vermont literary figures John Walter Coates and Nellie Richardson.

 SHIPPING: